Learning how to become an entrepreneur is simple – all you have to do is start a business!

 Or if you wanted to teach people how to start a podcast, you would need to think beyond what kind of mic they need.

 You can find out all of this (and more) by performing customer research:

-- Take to social media and message boards.
+- Take to social media.
 Explore your key terms and see what people need (and if they need what you can offer)

 - Create and share a survey

 - Check out competitors’ customer research